galaxyproject/training-material/topics/dev/tutorials/tool-annotation/tutorial.md

 > <hands-on-title>Add bio.tools entry to the Galaxy wrapper</hands-on-title>
 >
 > 1. Open the Galaxy tool XML file
-> 2. Add the xref snippet indicated below: it should appear below the `macros` section and before the `requirements` section
+> 2. Add the xref snippet indicated below:
 >
 >    ```
 >    <xrefs>
 >        <xref type="bio.tools">biotool-id</xref>
 >    </xrefs>
 >    ```
+>
+>    It should appear below the `macros` section and before the `requirements` section
 >
 > 3. Replace `biotool-id` in the example snippet above with the bio.tools ID for your tool
 > 3. Commit the change on a new branch